 It’s important to remember that every individual is growing and changing all the time.
 Any employee’s key drivers are subject to change and fluctuation, but this is especially true of top performers.
 Things that may not have originally been a key motivator to them – such as progression at work, feeling challenged in their role, recognition – may gradually become more important over time, particularly if they start to feel taken for granted, overworked, or unchallenged.

 Coaching tip: Encourage employees to discuss what drives them in your regular one-on-ones to make sure that you maintain sight of high performing employees’ changing goals and motivators.
-The Blend Tool is a great way to help high performers identify their workplace drivers and motivators and measure their current and target scores regularly.
-You can read more about the Blend tool and the benefits it brings to the workforce in our Blend drivers guide.
+Our motivators feature is a great way to help high performers identify their workplace drivers and motivators and measure their current and target scores regularly.
+You can read more about the Blend tool and the benefits it brings to the workforce in our guide to employee motivation..

 Inspire and evolve